Sustainability Journey

 Based on the principles of double materiality, the assessment method is shown as follows:

-• Assess and determine the significance of identified impacts from stakeholder engagement by considering 2 dimensions: 1) severity (scale, scope, irremediability) and 2) likelihood of the impacts.
+• Assess and determine the significance of identified impacts from stakeholder engagement by considering two dimensions: (1) severity (scale, scope, irremediability) and (2) likelihood of the impacts.

 • 4 Prioritizing the Most Significant Impacts

-• Group interconnected material issues into material topics and propose for approval by the Management Committee and for acknowledgement by the Corporate Governance and Sustainability Committee.
+• Group interconnected material issues into material topics and submit them to the Management Committee for approval and to the Corporate Governance and Sustainability Committee for acknowledgement.

 • Incorporate material topics as part of the key inputs for shaping and enhancing the Company’s sustainability strategy.